akshay-rakheja/Trading-Algos/Bollinger_Bands_RSI/README.md

 ```
 async def get_crypto_bar_data(trading_pair, start_date, end_date, exchange):
     '''
     Get bar data from Alpaca for a given trading pair and exchange
     '''
     try:

         bars = client.get_crypto_bars(
-           trading_pair, TimeFrame.Hour, start=start_date, end=end_date, limit=10000, exchanges=exchange)
+            trading_pair, TimeFrame.Hour, start=start_date, end=end_date, limit=10000, exchanges=exchange).df

-       bars = bars.json()

-       bars = json.loads(bars)

-       bars = bars['bar_set'][trading_pair]

-       bars = pd.DataFrame(bars)
         bars = bars.drop(
-           columns=["trade_count", "symbol", "timeframe", "exchange"], axis=1)
+            columns=["trade_count", "exchange"], axis=1)

         # Get RSI for the bar data
         bars = get_rsi(bars)
         # Get Bollinger Bands for the bar data
         bars = get_bb(bars)
         bars = bars.dropna()
-       bars = bars.reset_index(drop=True)
+        bars['timestamp'] = bars.index

         # Assigning bar data to global variables
         global latest_bar_data
         global bar_data
         bar_data = bars
         # The latest bar data is the last bar in the bar data
         latest_bar_data = bars[-1:]
     # If there is an error, log it
     except Exception as e:
         logger.exception(
             "There was an issue getting trade quote from Alpaca: {0}".format(e))
         return False

     return bars
 ```

 First function we look at is `get_crypto_bar_data`.
 This code block helps us get the bar data from Alpaca.
-We use alpaca-py’s HistoricalDataClient and get_crypto_bar method to retrieve the historical bar data until ‘today’.
+We use alpaca_trade_api’s REST client and get_crypto_bar method to retrieve the historical bar data until ‘today’.
 Keep in mind that to get Historical Data you will need to pass in the start date of the period you want the historical data for.
 In our example, we have set it to a year before today’s date.
 Once we have the bar_data, we drop the columns that we won’t be using.
 These include trade_count, symbol, timeframe and exchange.
-With the bar data in hand, we try to add indicators we need for our strategy to work. `Get_rsi()` and `get_bb()` are helper functions that add RSI and Bollinger Bands indicators to the `bar_data` dataframe.
+With the bar data in hand, we try to add indicators we need for our strategy to work. `get_rsi()` and `get_bb()` are helper functions that add RSI and Bollinger Bands indicators to the `bar_data` dataframe.
 Once the indicators are added, we initialize latest_bar_data with the last value from the bar_data dataframe.

 ```
 async def check_condition():